chhloehu/Machine-Learning-Project---Christmas-Gift-Price-Prediction/README.md

 Interpretation of the correlation results :

-The correlation matrix shows that most variables have weak relationships, meaning they are largely independent.
-The strongest links are between some LSG variables (especially lsg_1 with lsg_3 and lsg_4 with lsg_6), indicating they capture similar information. gift_type also shows moderate correlations with some LSG features.
-As expected, discounted items tend to have lower prices, while price and volumes show almost no relationship.
-Overall, only a few feature pairs are strongly related.
+Most variables show weak correlations, so features are largely independent.
+Strong correlations exist among some LSG variables: lsg_1 ↔ lsg_3 = 0.53
+  lsg_4 ↔ lsg_6 = 0.36
+These variables may capture similar information. gift_type moderately correlates with lsg_1 and lsg_3, indicating gift type influences these metrics.
+Discounted items are slightly associated with lower prices (is_discounted ↔ price = -0.22).
+Volumes and price are almost uncorrelated (0.037), so price doesn’t strongly affect quantity sold.
+Year variables are mostly independent, except uk_year1 ↔ uk_year2 = 0.93, showing strong similarity.
+Overall: Few strong linear relationships exist; most features are independent, with some redundancy among LSG variables and year columns.